 I was 16 when my life was first touched by suicide.
 A good friend and fellow dishwasher at a family restaurant shot himself in his bedroom one weekend while his parents were away.
 I was devastated.
 He was one of the funniest and most vivacious people I have ever known.
 When I had saved up $800 to buy my first Les Paul, he was the one that suggested that I pay for it in one dollar bills.
 I don’t think I’ve ever seen anyone as angry as that music-store owner.
 We laughed all the way home.

-It’s been 27 years and I am still haunted by the feeling that I should have known something was amiss — and it’s ludicrous that I would beat myself up for not having that awareness at 16.
+It’s been 31 years, and I’m still haunted by the feeling that I should have known something was amiss — and it’s ludicrous that I would beat myself up for not having that awareness at 16.

 Since then, suicide has had such a profound effect on my life.
-I’ve lost acquaintances, friends, family members, and even my own adoptive father.
+I’ve lost acquaintances, friends, family members, and even my adoptive father.
 One of the young women in our birthing class had terrible postpartum depression.
-She reached out to us worried about her depression and financial issues . . . and we gave her the worst christianese advice.
+She reached out to us worried about her depression and financial issues . . . and we gave her the worst Christianese advice.
 Honestly, I think we talked to her about tithing.
-She took her own life days later.
-I’ve made a lot of mistakes in the ministry, but that’s one conversation that I remember with the deepest regret.
+She took her life days later.
+I’ve made a lot of mistakes in the ministry, but that’s one conversation that I remember with the most profound regret.

-Depression runs in my family, so I know what’s it like to have the monster of suicide dancing around in my peripheral vision like Pennywise the clown.
+Depression runs in my family, so I know what’s it like to have the monster of suicide dancing around in my peripheral vision constantly offering suicide as an option for my deepest pains.
 There have been so many times when I’ve felt lost and hopeless and he’s been there . . . waiting. . .